Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 ![](../2019-10-27-improve-security-and-usability-privileged-access-azure/sign-me-out1.png)

-It is also possible to configure the inactivity timeout on tenant-level (for every user).
-Click in the portal settings on “Configure directory level timeout” to move to the following config blade:
+It is also possible to configure the inactivity timeout on tenant-level (applied to every user).
+Click in the portal settings on “Configure directory level timeout” to move to to this config blade:

 ![](../2019-10-27-improve-security-and-usability-privileged-access-azure/sign-me-out2.png)